 - It is made of a wood supporting frame along with wrap-around acrylic covers.

-You can choose your own build, but here is a sample.
-The joystick can be the Sanwa JLF supported by the OTTO DIY V5, Bit Bang Gaming Shuriken JLF printed circuit board (PCB), and Phreakmods: The Link EX Groove Edition.
-The primary buttons in the Noir layout can be the Crown/Samducksa SBD-202, and the secondary buttons can be the Sanwa OBSF.
+The joystick could be the Sanwa JLF supported by the OTTO DIY V5, Bit Bang Gaming Shuriken JLF printed circuit board (PCB), and Phreak Mods: The Link EX Groove Edition.
+The primary buttons in the Noir layout could be the Crown/Samducksa SBD-202, and the secondary buttons could be the Sanwa OBSF.

 Compatible are Japanese joysticks with flat mounting plates and Korean joysticks with short collars as well as 30 mm Japanese buttons and 30 mm snap-in buttons, with the latter being for the sides.
-Also acceptable is a 24 mm Neutrik A-to-B USB port.
+Also compatible is a 24 mm Neutrik A-to-B USB port.